waterbear-cloud/paco/docs/paco-config.rst

   You can set the initial password with ``master_user_password``, however this requires storing a password in plain-text on disk.
-This is fine if you have a process for changing the password after creating a database, however, the AIM Secrets Manager support allows you to use a ``secrets_password`` instead of the ``master_user_password`` field:
+This is fine if you have a process for changing the password after creating a database, however, the Paco Secrets Manager support allows you to use a ``secrets_password`` instead of the ``master_user_password`` field:

   .. code-block:: yaml

       type: RDSMysql
-      secrets_password: aim.ref netenv.mynet.secrets_manager.app.grp.mysql
+      secrets_password: paco.ref netenv.mynet.secrets_manager.app.grp.mysql

   Then in your NetworkEnvironments ``secrets_manager`` configuration you would write: